openUC2/UC2-GIT/APPLICATIONS/APP_LIGHTSHEET_Workshop/Readme.md

 <p align="center">
 <img src="./IMAGES/UC2Lightsheet.gif" width="400">
 </p>
-Here we give a step-by-step tutorial on how-to allign the beam-path.
+Here we give a step-by-step tutorial on how-to align the beam-path.

 The illumination path is independent from the detection path - the order how you align it is up to you.